 8. Windshield Washer Fluid

 You never realize how important windshield wiper fluid is until you run out!
 Is it an absolute necessity?
 Probably not.
 But it is helpful to have because if you’re traveling for a while, chances are you will run out at some point.
 At the very least, make sure your car is filled with windshield wiper fluid before you leave!
-Here’s an affordable option from AutoZone, but you can more than likely pick up a bottle from your local gas station or even grocery store.
+Here’s a really affordable option from Walmart, but you can more than likely pick up a bottle from your local gas station or even grocery store.

 9. Warning Reflectors